-In addition to the matter described in the material uncertainty relating to going concern section, we have determined the matter described below to be the key audit matters to be communicated in our audit report.
+We set out below, together with going concern which is included above in the section Material uncertainty related to going concern, those matters we identified as key audit matters.
 This is not a complete list of all risks identified by our audit.